kimbjerge/insectTracking/README.md

 ## Software to be installed on Jetson Nano (On site)

 A Linux image with preinstalled motion and YOLOv3 software will be send by filetransfer on request to author.
-This image must be written to a minimimun 64GB SD Card and inserted to the Jetson Nano.
+This image must be written to the microSD Card and inserted to the Jetson Nano.

 Read more about the Jetson Nano here: https://developer.nvidia.com/embedded/jetson-nano-developer-kit